 Storage is taken care of by a couple of large door bins in the front.
 The door bins in the back are quite small.
 There are twin cupholders for the driver and front-seat passenger.

 For a turbocharged petrol engine, the Mitsubishi's 1.5-litre posts respectable economy figures.
 On the other hand, if low fuel bills are a priority there are plenty of diesel and hybrid rivals that will stretch a gallon further than the Eclipse Cross.

-The 2-wheel-drive manual is the most economical model, achieving 36.2-37.7mpg in official tests.
-The 2-wheel-drive auto returns 34.4mpg, and the 4x4 auto 32.5mpg.
+The two-wheel-drive manual is the most economical model, achieving 36.2-37.7mpg in official tests.
+The two-wheel-drive auto returns 34.4mpg, and the 4x4 auto 32.5mpg.
 For high-mileage drivers in particular it's a shame there's no diesel for better fuel economy and lower running costs.

 It might seem shallow, but our favourite thing about the Eclipse Cross is the way it looks.
 It really does stand out from all the look-alike SUVs on the market.
 If you want something a bit different, the Eclipse Cross is a car that makes a strong statement.